-However, in a suite, you can set up your toddler’s crib in the bedroom and once they are asleep, you can close the bedroom door and you and your family are ready to party!
+However, in a suite, you can set up your toddler’s crib in their own room and once they are asleep, you can close the bedroom door and you and your family are ready to party!
 Well, not exactly.
-I wouldn’t recommend partying, but you can watch TV at a normal volume, play board games (which is what my husband and I did), or order romantic room service!
+I wouldn’t recommend partying, but you can watch TV at a normal volume, play a board game (which is what my husband and I did), or order romantic room service for a little downtime!

-Furthermore, with a suite, you may even have a small kitchen with a full fridge.
+Furthermore, with a suite, you may even have a small kitchen with a full fridge as an added bonus.
 This is perfect for traveling with little kids as you can cook meals and store snacks while you’re vacationing.

 This rounds up my top 5 tips on staying in a hotel with a toddler!
 With these tips, you’re bound to have an amazing trip!
 We definitely plan on traveling more as a family and I will update this list as gain more experience.
 Have you stayed in a hotel with young children?
 What are your top tips?
 I would love to hear your experiences and advice!

 Check out these other blog posts about traveling with kids!